-The professional cleaning industry – which includes custodians and janitorial workers – provides an essential, if often underappreciated, service.
+Our workers’ compensation attorneys in Denver provide services for the professional cleaning industry – which includes custodians and janitorial workers – provides an essential, if often underappreciated, service.
 These employees clean a variety of commercial establishments big and small.
-These can include educational institutions, medical facilities, child care centers, food service operations, and office buildings, among others.
+This can include educational institutions, medical facilities, child care centers, food service operations, and office buildings, among others.
 These workers can either be in-house or outsourced contract employees.
-These hard-working employees can be exposed to hazardous materials and unsafe work environments that can lend themselves to a variety of accidents and injuries.
-If you work in the professional cleaning industry as a custodian or janitorial worker, and you’ve been hurt on the job, call a Burg Simpson Colorado workmans comp lawyers as soon as possible to talk to us for FREE.
+Janitorial safety is a necessity since these hard-working employees can be exposed to hazardous materials and unsafe work environments that can lend themselves to a variety of accidents and injuries.
+If you work in the professional cleaning industry as a custodian or janitorial worker, and you have been hurt on the job, call a Burg Simpson’s workers’ compensation attorneys in Denver as soon as possible to talk to us for FREE.
 Time is of the essence.

 Because of the nature of their work – and the hours they tend to keep – janitorial workers and custodians face several hazards on the job.
 These employees are often exposed to hazardous chemicals.
 They frequently work with what might be considered dangerous equipment.
-Their job also functions typically include tasks that can cause injuries if they’re performed repetitively or improperly.
-Finally, the work environment itself often presents its own set of inherent hazards, especially if employers don’t follow OSHA guidelines.
+Their job also functions typically include tasks that can cause injuries if they are performed repetitively or improperly.
+Finally, the work environment itself often presents its own set of inherent hazards, especially if employers do not follow OSHA guidelines.

-Are you a Colorado janitorial worker or a custodian who’s been injured or fallen ill on the job?
-Our Colorado work comp lawyers understand just how important it is that your workers’ compensation claim is filed quickly and accurately.
-Otherwise you run the risk of not receiving any compensation for your injuries.
+Are you a Colorado janitorial worker or a custodian who has been injured or fallen ill on the job?
+Our workers’ compensation lawyers out of Denver understand just how important it is that your workers’ compensation claim is filed quickly and accurately.
+Otherwise, you run the risk of not receiving any compensation for your injuries.
 Our team of experienced Colorado workers’ comp lawyers will fight for your rights as an employee in the state of Colorado.
 We can help you earn lost wages, fight for just compensation, and receive the medical benefits you deserve.
-Call us at 303-792-5595 or fill out our free case evaluation form right now!
+Call us at 303-792-5595 right now!

-We’ve helped hundreds of janitorial workers and custodians in Colorado file claims and receive compensation for injuries caused by:
+Our expert attorneys specialize in workers’ compensation and we have helped hundreds of janitorial workers and custodians in Colorado file claims and receive compensation for improper janitorial safety that has caused injuries such as:

 - Chemical and toxic hazards: Workers can be exposed to chemical and toxic threats such as carbon monoxide, lead, and asbestos, among others.